 A slight impatient frown creased her attractive face.
 "Okay, now I am going to reach for my gun, and I swear I am not going to try to shoot you with it.
 I am going to place it on the ground so that I can't attack you.
 If you drop your pistols, you can kill me if you see me do anything even slightly suspicious, okay?"

 Despite himself, he answered her with a slight nod.

 "Okay," and slowly Estella reached for her Lasgun, slowly she slid it off her shoulder, slowly she placed it on the ground, and she kicked it away and well out of reach all the while keeping her gaze locked onto his, then she got back to full height.

 For what felt like hours, the pair just stood silent facing each other while Attelus fought a desperate war within himself, but finally with a painful gasp, he lowered his guns.

 Estella let out a sigh of relief, "now can I approach you without you shooting me?" she asked lightly.

 He managed another nod, as suddenly he felt incredibly weary, wearier than he had ever felt before.

-She smiled, nodding pleasantly back and walked to him, but half way there she suddenly stopped in her tracks, an expression of stark shock on her face but it was gone as quickly as it came.
+She smiled, nodding pleasantly back and walked to him, but halfway there she suddenly stopped in her tracks, an expression of severe shock on her face but it was gone as quickly as it came.